ircdocs/modern-irc/index.md

 Most messages sent from a client to a server generates a reply of some sort.
 The most common form of reply is the numeric reply, used for both errors and normal replies.
 A numeric reply MUST be sent as one message containing the sender prefix and the three-digit numeric.
 A numeric reply SHOULD contain the target of the reply as the first parameter of the message.
 A numeric reply is not allowed to originate from a client.

 In all other respects, a numeric reply is just like a normal message, except that the keyword is made up of 3 numeric digits rather than a string of letters.
-A list of replies is supplied in the [Replies](#replies) section.
+A list of numeric replies is supplied in the [Numerics](#numerics) section.

 ## Wildcard Expressions